-Senate Minority Leader Alan Peter Cayetano stated that there are no active attempts or resolutions being circulated to unseat Senate President Vicente "Tito" Sotto III.
+Senate Minority Leader Alan Peter Cayetano has denied any active attempts or resolutions to unseat Senate President Vicente "Tito" Sotto III.

-He believes rumors of a leadership change might originate from vocal supporters on social media from both the majority and minority blocs.
+He suggested that rumors of a leadership change might stem from vocal social media supporters of both the majority and minority blocs.

-Cayetano assured Sotto in a phone conversation that he was not seeking support to oust him.
+Cayetano affirmed in a phone conversation with Sotto that he is not seeking support to oust him.

 Topics in this story